sdaaish/OL-event/README.md

-Utilities for OLA and Eventor, used for orienteering.
+Utilities for MeOS, OLA and Eventor, used for orienteering.
-Backup og MySQL-database.
+- Backup of MariaDB/MySQL-database.
+- Ping-checker for connectivity testing/verifying.
+- Config for NTP